stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Setting Axes Labels, Plot Titles and Legends
 --------------------------------------------

 :py:class:`PlotFile` provides some useful attributes for setting specific aspects of the figures.
+Any *get_* and *set_* method of :py:class:`pyplot.Axes` can be read or written as a :py:class:`PlotFile` attribute.
+Internally this is implemented by calling the corresponding method on the current axes of the :py:class:`PlotFile`'s figure.
+When setting the attribute, lists and tuples will be assumed to contain positional arguments and dictionaries keyword arguments.
+If you want to pass a single tuple, list or dictionary, then you should wrap it in a single element tuple.

+Particualrly useful attributes include:

 -   :py:attr:`PlotFile.xlabel`, :py:attr:`PlotFile.ylabel` will set the x and y axes labels
 -   :py:attr:`PlotFile.title` will set the plot title